kdaysal/chat/README.md

 ## Technologies Used

+* React
+    * react
+    * react-dom
 * React Native
+    * react-native-async-storage/async-storage
+    * react-native-community/masked-view
+    * react-native-community/netinfo
+    * react-navigation/native
+    * react-navigation/stack
+    * react-native-gesture-handler
+    * react-native-gifted-chat
+    * react-native-maps
+    * react-native-reanimated
+    * react-native-safe-area-context
+    * react-native-screens
+    * react-native-web
+    * react-navigation
+* Expo
     * Expo Go - for simulation/runtime environment
     * Expo CLI - for development / running the server
+    * expo-av
+    * expo-image-picker
+    * expo-location
+    * expo-permissions
+    * expo-status-bar
+    * expo/react-native-action-sheet
 * ImagePickerAPI
     * launchImageLibraryAsync - to open up the device's media library and let the user choose a file
     * launchCameraAsync - to open up the device's camera and allow the user to take a photo (in realtime)